-The skin rash usually heals without scarring within 2 months.
-After healing, skin discoloration may develop.
-But even though the skin rash has healed, syphilis is still present and a person can still pass the infection to others.
+The skin rash usually heals within 2 months on its own without scarring.
+After the rash heals, the skin may be discoloured.
+But even though the skin rash has healed, the person still has syphilis and can still pass it to others.

-About 20 to 30 out of 100 people with syphilis have a relapse of the secondary stage of syphilis during the latent stage.footnote 1 A relapse means the person had passed through the second stage, had no symptoms, then began to experience secondary-stage symptoms again.
+Some people have a relapse of the infection during its latent stage.
+A relapse means that the person was symptom-free but then started having symptoms again.
 Relapses can occur several times.

-When relapses no longer occur, a person is not contagious through contact.
-But a woman in the latent stage of syphilis may still pass the disease to her developing baby and may have a miscarriage, a stillbirth, or give birth to a baby infected with congenital syphilis.
+When relapses no longer occur, a person isn't contagious through contact.
+But those who are pregnant may still pass the infection to their baby.
+They may have a miscarriage or a stillbirth.
+Or their baby may be born infected (congenital syphilis).

 Author: Healthwise Staff

-Medical Review:Kathleen Romito MD - Family Medicine & Thomas M. Bailey MD - Family Medicine & Adam Husney MD - Family Medicine & E. Gregory Thompson MD - Internal Medicine & Kirtly Jones MD - Obstetrics and Gynecology & Kevin C. Kiley MD - Obstetrics and Gynecology
+Medical Review:Kathleen Romito MD - Family Medicine & Adam Husney MD - Family Medicine & E. Gregory Thompson MD - Internal Medicine & Kevin C. Kiley MD - Obstetrics and Gynecology

 To learn more about Healthwise, visit Healthwise.org.